-Financial institutions own amazing amounts of data that can provide important insights.
-How many FIs are really taking advantage of this data for their strategic planning, decision-making or marketing?
+Financial institutions own amazing amounts of data that can provide valuable insights.
+How many FIs are taking advantage of this data for their strategic planning, decision-making or marketing?

-To really begin to use data a data strategy must be put into place.
-This is not a tactical problem, it is a strategic problem.
+To begin to use data a data strategy must be put into place.
 All if the steps mentioned above take time, money, skills and resources.
 It also requires working with outside vendors and partners like wealth management, secondary mortgage market, credit card company, etc. These third party databases become collection and aggregation challenges so you can import and use this data.

-Often the use of data requires a software, an MCIF and/or a CRM.
+Often the use of data requires a software, an MCIF and a CRM.
 These software options can simplify the work of segmenting, assigning, reporting on and making it visible.

 Use of data and running the software requires unique skills.
-Not everyone knows how to ask good questions of the data.
-Few people have the skill to analyze and interpret data and identify key finding.
-To become a data driven organization, the data strategy must also include a staffing plan.
-Data is too important an asset to be confined to a part-time task.
+Not everyone knows how to ask the right questions of the data.
+Few people have the talent to analyze and interpret data and identify key finding.
+To become a data-driven organization, the data strategy must also include a staffing plan.
+Data is too valuable an asset to be confined to a part-time task.

 Start building a Data Strategy today to begin to leverage the wealth of information hidden inside your core system and other sources.